Skip to main content

 Technical Analysis

-CVE-2025-10765 is a Server-Side Request Forgery (SSRF) vulnerability identified in SeriaWei's ZKEACMS content management system, specifically affecting versions 4.0 through 4.3.
-The vulnerability resides in the CheckPage/Suggestions function within the SEOSuggestions plugin component (ZKEACMS.SEOSuggestions.dll).
-SSRF vulnerabilities allow an attacker to manipulate server-side requests, causing the server to send crafted requests to internal or external resources that the attacker would otherwise be unable to access directly.
-In this case, the vulnerability can be triggered remotely without user interaction or authentication, as indicated by the CVSS vector (AV:N/AC:L/AT:N/UI:N/PR:H).
-The attack complexity is low, but it requires high privileges (PR:H), suggesting that the attacker must have some level of authenticated access or elevated permissions to exploit the flaw.
-The impact on confidentiality, integrity, and availability is low, but the vulnerability could be leveraged to access internal services, potentially leading to further exploitation or information disclosure.
-The vendor was notified but did not respond, and no patches have been released yet.
-Although no known exploits are currently observed in the wild, the public release of exploit code increases the risk of exploitation.
-The CVSS 4.0 base score is 5.1, categorizing this as a medium severity vulnerability.
-The lack of authentication requirement for user interaction reduces the attack surface, but the need for high privileges limits the ease of exploitation to some extent.
-Overall, this SSRF vulnerability poses a moderate risk, especially in environments where ZKEACMS is deployed with sensitive internal network access or where privilege escalation is possible.
+CVE-2025-10765 is a Server-Side Request Forgery (SSRF) vulnerability identified in SeriaWei's ZKEACMS product, specifically affecting versions 4.0 through 4.3.
+The vulnerability resides in the CheckPage/Suggestions function within the SEOSuggestions component, implemented in the ZKEACMS.SEOSuggestions.dll library.
+SSRF vulnerabilities allow an attacker to manipulate server-side requests, causing the server to send crafted HTTP requests to internal or external resources that the attacker normally cannot access.
+In this case, the flaw can be exploited remotely without user interaction or authentication, as indicated by the CVSS vector.
+The vulnerability has a CVSS 4.0 base score of 5.1, categorized as medium severity.
+The attack complexity is low, and no privileges or user interaction are required, but the vulnerability requires high privileges on the system (PR:H), suggesting that the attacker must have some elevated access to exploit it.
+The impact on confidentiality, integrity, and availability is low, indicating limited damage potential if exploited.
+The vendor was notified but has not responded or released a patch, and no official fixes are currently available.
+Although no known exploits are reported in the wild, the public availability of exploit code increases the risk of exploitation.
+SSRF can be leveraged to access internal services, bypass firewalls, or perform reconnaissance within the victim's network, potentially leading to further attacks if combined with other vulnerabilities or misconfigurations.

 Potential Impact